digitalfabrik/react-sticky-headroom/README.md

 ## API
-You can pass the following props to StickyHeadroom:
+You can pass the following props to ReactStickyHeadroom:
 * `children: React.Node` The header component, that should be hidden and revealed
 * `scrollHeight: number` The maximum amount of px the header should move up when scrolling
 * `pinStart: number` The minimum scrollTop position where the transform should start